dotnetcore/CAP/docs/content/user-guide/en/samples/faq.md

             x.UseMySql(opt =>
             {
                 opt.ConnectionString = "connection string";
-                opt.TableNamePrefix = "appone"; // different table name prefix here
+                opt.TableNamePrefix = "appone"; // Use different table name prefix here });
         });
-        });
     }
     ```

-!!! faq "Can CAP not use the database as event storage?
-I just want to send the message"
+!!! faq "Can CAP avoid using the database for event storage?
+I just want to send messages."

     Not yet.

-    The purpose of CAP is that ensure consistency principle right in microservice or SOA architectures.
-The solution is based on ACID features of database, there is no sense about a single client wapper of message queue without database.
+CAP's purpose is to ensure consistency in microservice or SOA architectures.
+The solution is based on ACID features of the database.
+There's no point in a simple message queue wrapper without database support.

-!!! faq "If the consumer is abnormal, can I roll back the database executed sql that the producer has executed?"
+!!! faq "If the consumer fails, can I roll back the SQL executed by the producer?"

-    Can't roll back, CAP is the ultimate consistency solution.
+    No, you cannot roll back.
+CAP provides eventual consistency, not immediate rollback.

-    You can imagine your scenario is to call a third party payment.
-If you are doing a third-party payment operation, after calling Alipay's interface successfully, and your own code is wrong, will Alipay roll back?
-If you don't roll back, what should you do?
-The same is true here.
+    Consider a scenario where you call a third-party payment service.
+If you successfully call Alipay's interface but your own code fails afterward, will Alipay roll back?
+If not, what should you do?
+The same principle applies here.